ANDY WARHOL "COMMITTEE 2000" POLAROID, 1982

-"Committee 2000" is a perfect emblem from Andy Warhol's ultra-glamorous final decade during the climax of the last days of disco.
-Created in 1982, during Studio54's heyday, it is likely that the confetti-strewn champagne glasses were photographed in the legendary night club, or another hedonistic New York City venue.
+"Committee 2000" is a perfect emblem from Andy Warhol's ultra-glamorous period during the last days of disco.
+Created in 1982, during Studio54's heyday, it is likely that the confetti-strewn champagne glasses were photographed in the legendary night club, Warhol's favorite New York City haunt.

 Questions about this piece?
 Contact us or call +1.416.704.1720